jonfortescue/declensr/README.md

 * [PyMongo](https://api.mongodb.com/python/current/)
 * [Flask_PyMongo](https://github.com/dcrosta/flask-pymongo)

-It is also recommended, as per standard Python development practices, that you use `virtualenv` while developing.
+It is also recommended (per standard Python development practices) that you use `virtualenv` while developing.

 ## Getting started
 To build Declensr: